-Section 5 – An employee may take up to two (2) weeks of vacation while school is in session, provided that adequate advance notice is given to the Administration for the purpose of assuring adequate staffing.
-No employee shall be permitted to take vacation during the last two (2) weeks of August.
+Section 5 – All custodians shall be required to take at least 50% of their available vacation time between July 1 and August 21 or any other days when school is not in session provided that adequate advance notice is given to the Administration for the purpose of assuring adequate staffing.
+No employee shall be permitted to take vacation during the last 5 work days of June and the last 5 work days of August.

 Section 1 - Sick Leave – Each year, eleven (11) days paid sick leave shall be granted to all twelve (12) month employees in the unit, which shall be cumulative from year to year.